Zinoex/IntervalMDP.jl_ReproducibilityPackage/README.md

 ## Running instructions
 We have prepared a Docker image to build and run the experiments including the baseline.
-To build and run the experiments, excluding our GPU implmentation (see ["Running with NVIDIA GPU"](#running-with-nvidia-gpu)), please clone or copy the source code of [the reproducibility package](https://github.com/Zinoex/IntervalMDP.jl_ReproducibilityPackage).
-This requires [Git LFS](https://git-lfs.com/) due to the large data files.
-Then execute the following two commands from a terminal in the root of the source directory:
+To build and run the experiments, excluding our GPU implmentation (see ["Running with NVIDIA GPU"](#running-with-nvidia-gpu)), please clone or copy the source code of [the reproducibility package](https://github.com/Zinoex/IntervalMDP.jl_ReproducibilityPackage) and execute the following two commands from a terminal in the root of the source directory:

 ```sh
 docker build -t intervalmdp-reproducibility-package .